escaladesports/envdotjs/README.md

 ## Best Practices

-- Encrypt your `env.js` file any time you make a change.
+- Encrypt your `env.js` file any time it changes.
 This will ensure your development environment matches your deploys.
 - Never commit `env.js` or `envdotjs-key` files to source control